patricknoir/RxExtended/README.md

 for each R element provided as input StoreMap will try to transform R into a Sequence of T, for each T in the sequence the new Observable[T] will emit an event of T to its observer.
 The second element of the output tuple of the function f is the "rest" from the tranformation operation, this will represent the part which will be stored within the observable and aggregated with the new R coming from the source Observer[R].
+Note that the rest is an Option[R] because the f function might eventually not have a rest and return None, in this case the buffer will be set with the Monoid[R].zero element.
 The BufferedObservable will merge the rest with the new R event coming from the source Observer because R:Monoid so its define a function of type:
 ```scala
 def combine(R, R): R